oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/_index.md

 ---
 author: Albert Starreveld
-title: GoCloudNative.BFF - A free, simple Backend-For-Frontend Security Infra Component
+title: GoCloudNative.BFF - A free, developer-friendly Backend-For-Frontend Security Framework
-description: Everything you need to know to implement the a aspnetcore BFF with.
-Particulary usefull with microservice and microfrontend architectures.
+description: Elevate the security of your web application to the most up-to-date standards by incorporating the BFF Security Pattern using GoCloudNative.BFF.
 ---

 # GoCloudNative.Bff